WangJiuming/rhofold_protocol/README.md

 [6] Zhang, Chengxin, Yang Zhang, and Anna Marie Pyle. "rMSA: a sequence search and alignment algorithm to improve RNA structure modeling."
 Journal of Molecular Biology 435.14 (2023): 167904.

 [7] Lu, Xiang-Jun, Harmen J. Bussemaker, and Wilma K. Olson.
 "DSSR: an integrated software tool for dissecting the spatial structure of RNA."
 Nucleic acids research 43.21 (2015): e142-e142.

+[8] Ahdritz, Gustaf, et al. "OpenFold: Retraining AlphaFold2 yields new insights into its learning mechanisms and capacity for generalization."
+Nature methods 21.8 (2024): 1514-1524.